 The earliest detailed map is a 1624 map of Gillingham Forest (D1366).
-This depicts a number of features in detail in and around the study area, including the earthworks of the 'Kinges Courte' and the deer park pale, at this point still parked.
-Interestingly, it does not provide detail of the settlement of Gillingham itself.
-The area of Park Farm is depicted as an unenclosed Broad Mead, unsurprising given its status as a park.
+This depicts a number of features in detail both in and to the east of the study area, including the earthworks of the 'Kinges Courte' and the deer park pale, at this point still parked.
+However, it does not provide detail of the settlement of Gillingham itself.
 Houses are depicted on the west side of Shaftesbury Road, extending around as far as the modern suburb of Ham.
 The road is wide and unenclosed - the Historic Urban Characterisation for Gillingham remarks that it may have been a common before the disparkment of Gillingham Deer Park.
-The area around Ham Farm itself is known as 'Ham Leves and Godfreves'.
-The area between the River Lodden and Shaftesbury Road is named 'The Mannor of Ham', in the possession of one William Blacker and depicted as unenclosed land.
-'Woollande' is the name of the parcel across the River Lodden, adjacent to Lodden Lakes.
+The area around Ham Farm itself is known as 'Ham Leyes and Godfreyes'.
+The area between the river Lodden and Shaftesbury Road is named 'The Mannor of Ham', in the possession of one William Blacker and depicted as unenclosed land.
+'Woollande' is the name of the parcel across the river Lodden, adjacent to Lodden Lakes.

 This appears to be in the hand of a William Shepherd and a Joseph Crouch.
 Alongside it is found 'Schooleland'.
-These are the two field names that survive on the later tithe map, although on the tithe map the 'Woollen' parcels are further to the south.
+These are the two field names that survive on the later tithe map although on the tithe map the 'Woollen' parcels are further to the south.
+On the west side of New Lane the area of the proposed development is divided into a number of regular enclosures, on the site of what is now Brickfields Business Park.
+The meadow to the south is shown as an unenclosed portion of the 'Mannor of Madgson'.
 In broad terms the map shows the proposed development area split between the manors of Ham, Madjeston and Gillingham deer park, with evidence of increasing enclosures in the northwest of the area.
 Given that the enclosed area has now been developed, it is reasonable to assume that no surviving enclosures on the site are likely to antedate the post-medieval period.